-Hospital's Contribution / Program Expense The total FY22 expense for the Community Health Initiative was \$345,851.
-Of this amount, \$139,531 was grant dollars and donations, and \$206,320 was contributed by Mercy and Memorial Hospitals.
+Hospital's Contribution / Program Expense The total FY23 expense for the Community Health Initiative was \$377,827.
+Of this amount, \$137,390 was grant dollars and donations, and \$240,437 was contributed by Mercy and Memorial Hospitals.
 Other hospital contributions include program supervision, fundraising support, bookkeeping, and human resources support.
-FY 2023 Plan Program Goal / Anticipated Impact 80% of individuals who begin the health insurance application process will complete enrollment.
-90% of individuals who enroll in health insurance will select a health plan 75% of individuals who participate in mental health presentations will report having a better understanding of mental health.
-50% of individuals who attend a mental health workshop will report a willingness to seek professional help.
+FY 2024 Plan Program Goal / Anticipated Impact 85% of individuals who begin the health insurance process will complete enrollment.
+65% of enrolled individuals will receive utilization services.
+75% of individuals who complete an evaluation will report feeling a sense of well-being after attending mental health support group sessions.
 Planned Activities We will continue to work with several local organizations to reach the different populations residing in Kern County.
 Partners will include: community health centers, public health, social services, school districts, community-based organizations, churches, Promotoras and others.
 Support groups, workshops and presentations will be provided to help reduce the stigma of mental health in Latino communities.

+Community We llness Program

+Significant Health Access to health care

+Needs Addressed • Chronic diseases

+Overweight and obesity

+Preventive practices

+Substance use

-Community Wellness Program Significant Health Needs Addressed Access to health care Chronic diseases Overweight and obesity Preventive practices Substance use Program Description The Community Wellness Program is focused on preventive health by providing on-site screenings and health and wellness education and services for residents throughout Kern County.
-The Community Wellness Program encompasses programs that address prevention through screening for cancer, and education on cardiovascular disease, asthma, diabetes, and obesity.
+Program Description The Community Wellness Program is focused on preventive health by providing on-site screenings and health and wellness education and services for residents throughout Kern County.
+The Community Wellness Program encompasses programs that address prevention through screening for cancer, education on cardiovascular disease, asthma, diabetes, and obesity, and outpatient nurse navigation services for patients at high risk of hospital readmission.

 Population Served The population served are low-income individuals and families without health insurance and/or qualify for publicly funded health care plans and have a chronic condition or live with someone with a chronic condition.

 Program Goal / Anticipated Impact The Community Wellness Program will increase access to preventive health screenings and education for residents of Kern County.